Our Verdict

 We tried hard to go slow on this test to give this vacuum a fighting chance, but it clogged easily at any movement that wasn't at a snail's pace.

-To put this performance in perspective, 24% pick up in this test is far below our 83% test fleet average and easily the worst result we recorded by a wide margin.
+To put this performance in perspective, a 24% pickup in this test is far below our 83% test fleet average and easily the worst result we have recorded by a wide margin.
 If you buy this vacuum, you'll likely need to use your foot to spread out any mess first so that you can slowly attack it to prevent a clog.
 We can't say this enough: Go slow with this vacuum.

 Hardwood Performance